-Eminem about Stan in Rolling Stone magazine's Top 500 Songs: "He's crazy for real, and he thinks I'm crazy, but I try to help him at the end of the song.
-It kinda shows the real side of me." (thanks, Edward Pearce - Ashford, Kent, England)
+Eminem talked about the character Stan in Rolling Stone magazine's Top 500 Songs: "He's crazy for real, and he thinks I'm crazy, but I try to help him at the end of the song.
+It kinda shows the real side of me."

 The producers of the Grammy Awards sued Napster after Eminem's performance with Elton John was heavily downloaded.

-In this song, Stan says, "I drank a fifth of vodka, dare me to drive?".
-This line comes from Eminem's other song, "My Name Is." (thanks, Khnemu - Fayetteville, NC)
+In this song, Stan says, "I drank a fifth of vodka, dare me to drive?"
+This line comes from Eminem's song, "My Name Is."

-At the end of the video, after Eminem realizes that he is writing to Stan who killed himself, lightning flashes and in the window beside Eminem you can see Stan staring in at Eminem. (thanks, Lex - Dayton, OH)
+At the end of the video, after Eminem realizes that he is writing to Stan who killed himself, lightning flashes and in the window beside him you can see Stan staring in at Eminem.

 Dido's first child was born at the private Portman Hospital in London in July 2011.
 So why are we telling you this?
 Well, she named him Stanley and the Guardian newspaper asked the singer if it was in tribute to this track, which kick-started her career?
 Dido said it wasn't, it just happened to have always been her favourite name.
 She added: "I don't mind people thinking that anyway because it was such a great period in my life."

 Eminem revisited this song on the Marshall Mathers LP 2